 Asking Roommate A when they’re sleeping that night.
 Creating a norm together about quiet hours.
 Offering to study in the common room until sleeping.
 Ear plugs!

 “Is now an okay time to talk about this?”
 “I just want to take a moment to check in with you and see how you’re feeling about the agreement we made.
 Is it still working for you?”

 Review what you’re asking for.
 How reasonable are you being?
 If someone asked you the same thing, how would you respond?

 Chances are you’ll get better results asking for volume control after 11 p.m.
 Living with other people involves compromise, which means finding solutions to problems that everyone can live with, not just one person or the other.

-Most of the time an informal discussion is where the problem is solved.
-In some cases it may be necessary to do this a couple of times, but most Reedies don’t purposely try to annoy their neighbors and just need a friendly reminder that their behavior affects everyone living around them.
+Most of the time an informal discussion is where a problem is resolved.
+In some cases it may be necessary to repeat this step more than once, but most Reedies just need a friendly reminder that their behavior affects everyone living around them.
 If you or a friend would like help planning out this conversation or have thoughts you would like to discuss, please get in touch!